Hand in Hand teams up with CARE to fight poverty in Rwanda

 A CAREing Hand

-Given both organizations’ common objectives and similar approaches, Hand in Hand International and CARE agreed to establish a partnership to scale up operations in Rwanda.
+Given both organisations’ common objectives and similar approaches, Hand in Hand International and CARE agreed to establish a partnership to scale up operations in Rwanda.

 To start with, we plan to: